algorandfoundation/xGov/Proposals/xgov-152.md

 ## Abstract
 Gaming will onboard the next big wave of users to Algorand.
 As one of the oldest and biggest games on algorand we are uniquely positioned to to carry lions share of that influx.
 Our recent nomination for best blockchain game of 2023 is a good indicator of that.

-To help establish the narrative that Algorand is great for gaming it is crucial that games are secure, performant and ideally built to appeal the masses (e.g. actually fun to play) - all of which Cosmic Champs is!
+To help establish the narrative that Algorand is great for gaming it is crucial that lead games are secure, performant and ideally built to appeal the masses (e.g. actually fun to play) - all of which Cosmic Champs is!

 To date, we are the only game that supports real time 3d PVP, with authoritative servers (more secure) on Algorand.
 This increased security and performance - which are both crucial as they implicity represent Algorand itself (to an uneducated user, a buggy/slow game equals algorand is buggy and slow) are incuring high infrastructure costs for our project and our platform.